jshuntley/astro-decap-cloudflare-starter/README.md

 - **Possible Causes:**

-  - Incorrect `repo` field in `config.yml`.
+  - Incorrect `repo` field in `public/admin/config.yml`.
   - OAuth token lacks necessary permissions.
+Line 30 in `decap-proxy/src/index.ts` is not set to `'repo'` for private repositories.

 - **Solutions:**